hamzafer/TEXMET/README.md

-# MET Museum Textiles and Tapestries Dataset (CORRECTED)
+# MET Museum Textiles and Tapestries Dataset

 ## Overview
 This dataset contains textile and tapestry objects from the Metropolitan Museum of Art, collected via their public API.